Emil Hácha: Second Czechoslovak Republic

 Following the Munich Agreement, Hácha was nominated as successor to Edvard Beneš on 30 November 1938 as President of Czechoslovakia.
 He was nominated because of his Catholicism, conservatism and lack of involvement in any of the governments that had led to the partition of the country.

-The short era of his presidency before the German occupation is known as the Second Czechoslovak Republic and was marked by the shift from democracy to authoritarian state with an enabling act giving previously unusual powers to the president and government and restricting the powers of the parliament.
+The short era of his presidency before the German occupation is known as the Second Czechoslovak Republic, and was marked by the shift from democracy to an authoritarian state with an enabling act giving previously unusual powers to the president and government and restricting the powers of the parliament.

-After the secession of Slovakia and Ruthenia in March 1939, British Ambassador to Czechoslovakia Basil Newton advised President Hácha to meet with Hitler.
-When Hácha first arrived in Berlin, he first met with the German Foreign Minister, Joachim von Ribbentrop prior to meeting with Hitler.
+After the secession of Slovakia and Ruthenia in March 1939, the British Ambassador to Czechoslovakia, Sir Basil Newton, advised President Hácha to meet Hitler.
+When Hácha first arrived in Berlin, he first met with the German Foreign Minister, Joachim von Ribbentrop, prior to meeting with Hitler.
 Von Ribbentrop testified at the Nuremberg trials that during this meeting Hácha had told him that "he wanted to place the fate of the Czech State in the Führer's hands."

 In the evening of 14 March 1939, Hitler summoned President Hácha to the Reich Chancellery in Berlin.
-Hitler deliberately kept him waiting for hours, while Hitler watched a film.
-Wilhelm Keitel in his memoirs recalled that when Hácha arrived Hitler said that "he was going to let the old gentleman rest and recover for two hours," which was incomprehensible to Keitel.
+Hitler deliberately kept him waiting, while Hitler watched a film.
+Generalfeldmarschall Wilhelm Keitel, in his memoirs, recalled that when Hácha arrived, Hitler said that "he was going to let the old gentleman rest and recover for two hours," which was incomprehensible to Keitel.
 Finally, at 1:30 a.m., on 15 March 1939, Hitler saw the President.
 He told Hácha that as they were speaking, the German army was about to invade Czechoslovakia.